hunanhjx/hunanhjx/README.md

 ### Hi there 👋
--I am a noob who likes to study Android, Linux, hackintosh and Chrome OS -Just lack of money that can't buy the devices, so, I try things on the devies that I have.
+- I am a noob who likes to study Android, Linux, hackintosh and Chrome OS
+- Just lack of money that can't buy the devices, so, I try things on the devies that I have.
--Luckly, my devices never brick. haha.
+- Luckly, my devices never brick. haha.
 <!--
 **hunanhjx/hunanhjx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.